 Code compatibility between Python 2 and Python 3 is tedious.

 In Python 3, str is the unicode of Python 2 and bytes is the str of Python 2.
 See this page for a nice overview.
-Python 2 also has the u"..." prefix to specify a unicode string, it was reintroduced in Python 3.3 to ease code compatiblity.
+Python 2 also has the u"..." prefix to specify a unicode string; it was reintroduced in Python 3.3 to ease code compatibility.

 String formatting and unicode